yeguang-xue/yeguang-xue.github.io/cv.md

 ----

+* Ryan Fellowship by The International Institute for Nanotechnology (2016)
 * Walter P. Murphy Fellowship by Northwestern University (2014)
 * Xu Zhi-Lun Outstanding Students in Mechanics Honorable Mention (2014)
 * Third Price in Zhou Pei-Yuan Mechanics Competition (2013)